javidel/modern-data-warehouse/text/text.md

             alter table sentiment_results add emotion varchar2(50);
             update sentiment_results
             set emotion = (case
                 when sentiment < 0 then 'Negative'
                 when sentiment = 0 then 'Neutral'
                 when sentiment > 0 then 'Positive'
-            end);
+                end
+            );
             commit;
         </copy>
     ```

-    Check that the **statements has being completed successfully**.
+    Check that the **alter, update and commit statements has being completed successfully**.

     ![Create Lexer](./images/alter-table.png)